kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 #### Story 1

-The user is deploying an application to the k8s cluster, the Pod is being scheduled and creation of the Pod beginning.
+The user is deploying an application to the k8s cluster, the Pod is being scheduled and creation of the Pod begins.
 The only event occurring on the Pod object events list is "Pulling image", with no progress indicator, or ETA.

 If CRI had a possility to expose the progress and / or ETA for completing the